Making the Transition - Tips to Know Before Moving to a Continuing Care Retirement Community

 "CCRC at home" is one option you may consider if you are not ready to leave your home or if your CCRC has a long waiting list.
 With "CCRC at home" you get some of the features of living at the CCRC on campus without living there.
 You also probably have access to the common areas such as the cafeteria, gym, and game rooms.
 Some "CCRC at home" options allow you to upgrade to living at the campus when a spot opens up or when you are ready to move.
 "CCRC at home" with an entrance fee is sweet money to the CCRC.
 You pay a large up front fee but take up no permanent space living on the campus.
 Keep this in mind if you plan to negotiate this option.
 Also ask what medical care, if any, you would qualify for with "CCRC at home".

-People who choose to move to a CCRC should plan ahead and apply when they are in good health, because it is common for there to be a wait list to move in.
+People who choose to move should plan ahead and apply to CCRCs when they are in good health, because it is common for there to be a wait list to move in.
 If there is a long waitlist there are other options you can do in the mean time such as "CCRC at home" and paying the CCRC early for services in your home.